 Over time her work became progressively abstract with an emphasis on color over form.
 Here is an example of her more advanced work:

 Mom had numerous shows around Long Island and her work is in private collections in the US and abroad.
-We are in the process of creating a book of her favorite pieces but in the meanwhile you can see a selection of her work in this Flickr set.

 After my father’s death in late 2002, Celia realized her dream of moving back into New York City, where she lived with her dog Lucky.
 When she was able she took classes and enjoyed programs at the 92nd Street Y, Broadway shows and galleries around the city.